krother/training_and_teaching_methods/misc/checklists.md

 ## Before the seminar

 * Do you have set a realistic learning goal?
+* Goal: Find *one* Simple Specific Symbolic Small action your participants will do during the course that promotes their learning
 * Have you done content reduction?
 * Are you using a concept map or another visual overview of your tutorial?
 * Do you have a lesson plan that fits into the given time frame?